-Find more information on official Darger exhibitions, collections and events.
+Find more information on official Darger exhibitions, collections and events at www.officialhenrydarger.com.

 From 851 West Webster to Intuit:

-Read essays by co-curators Jessica Moss and Lisa Stone.
+Read essays by co-curators Jessica Moss and Lisa Stone by clicking here.

 Many thanks to the late Nathan Lerner for discovering the genius of Henry Darger and to Kiyoko Lerner for her generous gift of the contents of Henry Darger’s room to Intuit.
 Sincere thanks to all donors and contributors: Robert A. Roth, for his critical financial support and for acquiring and loaning the Vivian Girl portraits, and Kohler Foundation, Inc., John MacGregor, Patrick King/Midwest Freeze Dry, Kavi Gupta, Jim Zanzi, Barbara and Kent Manning, The Roads Scholarship for Research and Travel/The School of the Art Institute of Chicago, and contributors to the Darger’s Army fund.
 This project is partially supported by a grant from the Illinois Arts Council, a state agency.
 Sincere thanks to all who contributed to the process of creating the Henry Darger Room Collection.
 Measured drawings: Larry Harris, Kent Manning.
 Interior architecture: Angie Mills.
 Packing/moving Darger room contents: Stuart Grannan/Architectural Artifacts staff, Mike and Jim Hinchsliff, Tim and Katie Tuten and the Hideout staff, Judy Saslow, Randy Vick, Jamie Young, and all volunteers.
 Darger Room collection catalog: Juliana Driever, Jessica Moss, Farris Wahbeh.
 Conservation consultation and treatment: David Chandler, Dan Cochrane Conservation, Margo McFarland.
 Production, construction, room preparation: Sherry Diaz, for expert carpentry, design, and preparation, and Matthew DuPont, James Connolly, David Olfasen, Jan Petry.
 Photography: William Bengtson, John Faier.
 Print Art Direction: David Syrek and Joe Darrow.